Doctor of Philosophy in NursingMajor: NURS

 Transfer of Credit

 Earned graduate credit may be transferred from accredited institutions that offer advanced degrees.
 The maximum number of semester hours transferable, upon request, is six.
 Credits which have been applied toward an earned degree may not be applied toward the doctoral nursing degree.
-Course work being considered for transfer must have been taken while the student was enrolled in an accredited graduate or professional school and must be evaluated for equivalency by the Associate Dean for Graduate Programs and Research.
+Course work being considered for transfer must have been taken while the student was enrolled in an accredited graduate or professional school and must be evaluated for equivalency by the Associate Dean for Graduate Programs.
 Credit earned more than six years prior to the student's application to the School of Interdisciplinary and Graduate Studies will not normally be considered for transfer.

 Students wishing to alter their schedule of courses in any way must make the changes with the University's Office of Registration.
 Failure to officially withdraw from a course may result in a grade of F and tuition charges for that course.